 Patagonia Torrentshell Jacket

-When somebody mentions rain jackets, a lot of hikers will think of Patagonia’s popular Torrentshell model first.
+When somebody mentions rain jackets, many hikers will first think of Patagonia’s popular Torrentshell model.
 One of the most well-known garments of this type, Torrentshell is extremely versatile and exceptionally durable.

 Marmot Minimalist Jacket